-Siting a report posted on Lineups.com, FanDuel announced the new partnership on Tuesday, June 23.
-Terms of deal position FanDuel as the exclusive sportsbook, casino, racing and fantasy sports partner of SportsGrid.
-The latter is a real time betting source for industry news, scores, odds and matchups.
+Siting a report posted on Lineups.com, FanDuel Sportsbook announced the new partnership on Tuesday, June 23.
+Terms of deal position FanDuel as the exclusive sportsbook, casino, racing, and fantasy sports partner of SportsGrid.
+The latter is a real-time betting source for industry news, scores, odds, and matchups.

 The multi-year deal allows FanDuel to access digital distribution of all published content.
 It also includes broadcast and syndication rights and well as radio assets that are part of SportsGrid’s gaming and lifestyle network.
 The company has quickly established itself as the first network operating 24/7 that is focused entirely on sports betting.
-Fanduel is currently operating in New Jersey, Colorado, Indiana, Pennsylvania, and West Virginia.
+Fanduel is currently operating as one of the New Jersey sportsbooks, Colorado sportsbooks, Indiana sportsbooks, Pennsylvania sportsbooks, and West Virginia sportsbooks.

 SportsGrid can be accessed on XUMO, Pluto TV, The Roku Channel and STIRR.
 The new partnership includes up to 50 hours of original content each month.
 This includes both visual and audio productions.

 In return, SportsGrid will promote FanDuel’s betting services exclusively.
 This includes any posted odds as well as relevant data and stats in conjunction with sports betting events.

 This latest agreement is seen as a natural progression for FanDuel.
 In recent years, the company became official partners with the NBA and NHL.
 More recently, it signed a promotional agreement with the Denver Broncos in a first-of-its-kind signage and marketing deal.